 Remembering Leonard Liggio By Bill Kauffman - October 16, 2014 2 Facebook Twitter Email Print Ralph Raico eulogizes his old friend and fellow Youth for Taft Leonard Liggio, a sweet and erudite man.
-RELATED ARTICLESMORE FROM AUTHOR The Nightstand From the Village Square to the Global Village—and Back?
-The Stump The Death of a Justice and the Hope of Magnanimous Statesmanship Short Book Exhibit, Bison, and Homeschooling Politics & Power Anti-Prophets of Doom: A Review of Red Stilts by Ted Kooser The Nightstand More than a Step on the Boss Man’s Ladder 2 COMMENTS I had the pleasure of meeting him at a number of APL meetings.
+RELATED ARTICLESMORE FROM AUTHOR The Nightstand Max Picard’s Silence Short On the Difficulty of Civic Friendship and Unity in an Angry Time Short Coffins, Books, and Haunted Nations The Nightstand Re-membering the Body: A Review of What It Means to Be Human The Nightstand “Seventy Years Ago”: A Review of Red Stilts by Ted Kooser The Nightstand More than a Step on the Boss Man’s Ladder 2 COMMENTS I had the pleasure of meeting him at a number of APL meetings.
 A scholar and a gentleman.
 Leonard was indeed a “sweet and erudite man.”
 And the Catholic faith that defined him made his the most humane and nuanced libertarianism I have ever known.
 Leonard and I were friends for 38 years, friends of a passing kind, seeing each other mostly at Hillsdale College, Philadelphia Society meetings, and Liberty Fund seminars.
 What I remember best about him was his untiring help to younger teachers and scholars, and his serious good humor.
 What a good Catholic gentleman!
 Comments are closed.